uecode/qpush-bundle/README.md

 ##Publishing messages to your Queue

-Publishing messages is simple - fetch the registered Provider service from the container and call the `publish` method.
+Publishing messages is simple - fetch the registered Provider service from the container and call the `publish` method on the respective queue.

 This bundle stores your messages as a json object and the publish method expects an array, typically associative.